blu-base/salt-plugin/README.md

 Plugin Configuration:
-* `Run As` sets the user in who's context the comand is run
+* `Run As` sets the user in who's context the comand is run.
+Optional.
 * `Additional Arguments` can be used to set further keyword arguments for salt's `cmd.run` module.
+Optional.
 See its documentation for further details:
   [here](https://docs.saltproject.io/en/latest/ref/modules/all/salt.modules.cmdmod.html#salt.modules.cmdmod.run)